tylerlwsmith/vite-with-flask-backend/README.md

 });
 ```

-To use the asset in Flask, use the `asset()` helper in the Jinja2 html templates, passing it the path of the asset within the `assets` directory.
+To use the asset in Flask, use the `asset()` helper in the Jinja2 html templates, passing it the path of the asset within the `assets/` directory.

 ```html
 <script type="module" src="{{ asset('scripts/app.ts') }}"></script>